carloslfu/BBlocks.js/readme.md

 # BBlocks.js (alpha version)

 BBlocks is lightweight, flexible, simplist and hackable graphical library for build block based GUIs.
-This proyect is mainly inspired in [Blockly][blockly-git].
+This project is mainly inspired in [Blockly][blockly-git].

 The main idea is make a graphical library with some advanced features for use in a block editor, but can be used in anything .
 This library will replace [Blockly][blockly-git] in [blocklify][blocklify-git] project.